French Press Coffee

 Step 4: Add coffee

 Now it's time to pour out the press and add the coffee grounds.
 Add between 8 and 12 tablespoons, or, if you're using a scale, about 56 grams of coarsely ground coffee beans to the bottom of the carafe.
-The amount of coffee grounds will depend on your personal preference.
+The amount of coffee grounds will depend on your personal preference, understand more on where to start with your French press ratios.
 Be patient and measure out your grounds, don't just dump some in there.
 Accurate ground to water ratios are necessary for a French press.
 Otherwise, you might as well drink tar from the chuck wagon.

 Step 5: Bloom